Highlights of the Tour du Mont Blanc in Huts8 Days & 7 Nights 4.9 Read 15 reviews

 Walk 2 - Walk to Les Chapieux, 19km, 7 Hours Ascent/Descent: 1335m/933m

 Extensively refurbished in 2010 the Refuge Mottets maintains a wonderful atmosphere.
-The original farm buildings and new sleeping accommodation include dormitory and private rooms, while meals are taken in the atmospheric main building.
+The original farm buildings and new sleeping accommodation include dormitory (on the huts itinerary) and private rooms (on the in comfort itinerary), while meals are taken in the atmospheric main building.

-The Auberge de la Nova is a friendly mountain hotel in a lovely location, serving hearty mountain food and cold beer.
-The auberge is a simple mountain lodge and has private rooms and dormitory accommodation.
+The Auberge is a simple mountain lodge and has private rooms (on the in comfort itinerary) and dormitory (on the huts itinerary) accommodation.
 Bathrooms are shared.
 There is a small farm shop next door, which is a good option for a picnic.

 A small family run hotel in the village of Les Chapieux with only 3 rooms, first opened in 1856, and run by Celine and Pierre.
 The scenery here is spectacular, you will be surrounded by upland pasturelands and have excellent views of the Mont Blanc Massif.